Brownian bridge limit of path measures in the upper tail of KPZ models: Preliminaries

-In this subsection, we list some existing estimates of the line ensembles, which hold in both zero and positive temperature settings.
+In this subsection, we list some estimates of the line ensembles, which hold in both zero and positive temperature settings.
 For the convenience of notations, we state them in terms of the scaled version $\hfh^\beta_{t,1}$ and $\hfh^\beta_{t,2}$.
+We fix arbitrary $\varepsilon>0$ in this subsection, and therefore all constants may depend on $\varepsilon$.

+We also note that most of the estimates include a condition on $L$ in terms of $t$.
+This is really necessary only for the $\beta=1$ case since, as mentioned earlier, $\hfh^{\beta=\infty}_t$ has distribution independent of $t$.
+But, again to make things slightly more streamlined, we impose the same conditions in both cases.